gpyh/Idris-dev/test/README.md

 ### Running only previously failed tests

-Because of the `--rerun-update` option, `make test_c` will create a `.tasty-rerun-log` file in the root directory of the project.
+Because of the `--rerun-update` option, `make test_all` will create a `.tasty-rerun-log` file in the root directory of the project.
 Each time the test suite is run, the file will be written with the result of the tests.
-The next time you do `make test`, you can specify the `rerun-filter` argument to, for example, only run previously failed tests.
+The next time you do `make test_all`, you can specify the `rerun-filter` argument to, for example, only run previously failed tests.
 Valid values are given in the `--help`.

 ## Extending the test suite